 Parameter Choices Notes Instance Name User defined Specify the instance name.
 PMA Direct Resource Qn_LN0 Qn_LN1 Qn_LN2 Qn_LN3 Choose the resource.
-You cannot use the same quad for PMA Direct and PCle ® .
+You cannot use the same quad for PMA Direct and PCle [®] .
 The software prompts you with a message if you try to choose a quad that is already in use.
+Quad-Lane Settings Button Click this button to open the Quad-Lane Settings dialog box that has options that apply to all lanes in the transceiver quad (e.g., reference clocks).
+You also use this dialog box to choose presets or specify a custom combination of reference clock frequency, data rate, and SerDes bit width.
+See Transceiver PLLs on page 220 and Quad-Lane Settings on page 221.

-Some settings apply to all lanes in a quad.
 The software prompts you with a message when you change the resource to a lane in another quad.